AndyRandomMonk/ArkhamCityManualAP/README.md

 # ArkhamCityManualAP
-A manual Archipelago Randomizer for Batman: Arkham City To be used with the [Manual for Archipelago](https://github.com/ManualForArchipelago) project.
+A manual Archipelago Randomizer for Batman: Arkham City.
+To be used with the [Manual for Archipelago](https://github.com/ManualForArchipelago) project.

 # How to Setup